Oscarz90/bismarck-cs/.github/ISSUE_TEMPLATE/3_DOCS_REQUEST.md

 **Anything else relevant?**
 >:pencil2: Do any of these matter: operating system, IDE, package manager, HTTP server, browser (brand and version), package.json file, ...?
 If so, please mention it below :arrow_down:

+>:ok_hand: Please fell you free either to erase instructions (those with the :pencil2: emoji) or fill it with 'N/A' for those where it doesnt apply the concept